 There is an incredible freedom in letting go.
 I am happy that I recognized my “dream” was an old dream, and that it was no longer serving me.
 I am thrilled and energized by the space that has been created and the endless possibilities that lie ahead.
 It feels like my life as an actor was so narrow, and now I can literally — do — ANYTHING!!!!
 Life is ripe with possibility and my heart is full as I step into the new now as a full time photographer and eco-entrepreneur.

 Shooting at my photo studio in Topanga, CA

 And what about all the time, money, and energy spent chasing that old dream?
 I don’t regret a thing.
 I learned so much about life, compassion and the magic of relationships by being an actor.
 It forced me to face my greatest fears, inspired me to take giant leaps of faith and taught me to truly believe in myself.
 Acting was a beautiful part of my life that I will always treasure.
 But like many relationships in our human experience — it simply wasn’t meant to be forever.

 A whole new world of ups and downs awaits — and I invite you to come along on the journey.
-If you’ve ever wondered what happens next when you evolve past one dream and venture toward another, or if you’re curious what life is like starting a purposeful business (and a whole new life!) with your other half… follow our journey here on the No Trace Naturals blog “Live Light”.
+If you’ve ever wondered what happens next when you evolve past one dream and venture toward another, or if you’re curious what life is like starting a purposeful business (and a whole new life!) with your other half… follow our journey on Instagram and here on the Wildland Organics blog “Live Light”.